Know your rights

 Ordinary hours may be rostered between 6:00am and midnight, and each shift must be at least 3 hours in length.
 You must receive one break every 5 hours, and 10 hours off between shifts.
 See more on the Rosters & Breaks page.

-Split shifts are not permitted under the 2025 EA.
-Each shift must be at least 3 hours long.
+Split shifts are not permitted under the 2025 EA, and each shift must be at least 3 hours long.

 Overtime & Variation

 Overtime applies when you work more than an hour past your rostered hours.
-Workers may be asked to accept a “variation” request to change their roster after it is published; this must be voluntary and confirmed through Tanda.
+You may be asked to accept a “variation” request to change your roster after it is published; this must be voluntary and confirmed through Tanda.
 See more on the Overtime & Variation page.

 Reconciliation Clause